 How long does the surgery last?

-The procedure lasts about six hours.
-Family members and friends are invited to wait for you in the Family Waiting Lounge until the surgery is completed.
+The procedure lasts about 6 hours.
+Family members and friends are invited to wait for you in the facility's waiting lounge until the surgery is completed.
 We ask visitors to sign in and out of the waiting area and provide a phone number so we can contact them if necessary.
 A member of the transplant team will meet with your family in the waiting area to keep them updated on the progress of your surgery.
 Your family will be notified when the surgery is complete and when they can visit you in the intensive care unit.